easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_INDEX.md

 **What We Built:**
 A clear, intuitive **Auth Tab** in LLM Setup where you can:
 - ✅ Enter API keys for any LLM provider (Google, OpenAI, Anthropic, etc.)
-- ✅ Q-IDE stores them locally on your computer
+- ✅ Top Dog stores them locally on your computer
-- ✅ Q-IDE uses them to call LLM services on your behalf
+- ✅ Top Dog uses them to call LLM services on your behalf
-- ✅ You authenticate with the LLM services, NOT with Q-IDE
+- ✅ You authenticate with the LLM services, NOT with Top Dog
 - ✅ Complete in 2-5 minutes per provider

 ---